proclaimforum/vscode-proclaimscript-language/README.md

 (C) Copyright Burnside Consulting Ltd 2019

-August 2019 - first commit - Syntax Highlighter basics.
-# Features
+## Features

-basic syntax highlighting at present.
-Future: code folding and proper indentation support for IF ELSE structures code snippets using samples from ProclaimForum.co.uk (TODO) inline documentation (TODO) based on samples from ProclaimForum.co.uk
+* Basic syntax highlighting at present.
+Future: code folding and proper indentation support for IF ELSE structures

-# Install Guide
+* Code snippets using samples from ProclaimForum.co.uk (TODO)
+* inline documentation (TODO) based on samples from ProclaimForum.co.uk

+## Installation
 Create a directory  %userprofile%/.vscode/extensions/proclaimscript Copy contents of this repository into it, restart VSCode Create a blank file, and save it with extension .pro (or load one previously saved from Proclaim Maths editor).

+## Requirements

+VS Code version

+## Extension Settings

+no specific settings at this time

+## Known Issues

+* overlap of IF ELSE autocompletion with C/C++ makes writing IF ELSE blocks a little clunky

+## Release Notes

+### 1.0.0

+7/8/2019 first release - syntax highlighter basics working, plus sample snippet.

-# Contributing
+## Contributing
 Pull requests welcomed